hl7au/au-fhir-core/input/pagecontent/comparison.md

 A resource may be conformant to multiple implementation guides.
-In addition to the core FHIR specification, a resource conformant to an AU Core profile may be conformant to profiles published project implementation guides, other national, or international implementation guides.
+In addition to the core FHIR specification, a resource conformant to an AU Core profile may be conformant to profiles published project implementation guides, other national implementation guides, or international implementation guides.

 The table provides a high-level comparison, indicating if a resource conformant to a particular AU Core profile also satisfies (i.e. is conformant to) a profile from [International Patient Access](https://hl7.org/fhir/uv/ipa/STU1/), [International Patient Summary](https://hl7.org/fhir/uv/ips/STU1.1/), or [US Core](https://hl7.org/fhir/us/core/STU6.1/).
+The relationship of AU Core to AUCDI and other implementation guides is shown in the figure below.

+See [Relationship with other IGs](relationship.html) for information on the relationship of AU Core to other implementation guides and AUCDI.

 Conformance in reverse is not guaranteed, i.e. a resource conforming to [International Patient Access](https://hl7.org/fhir/uv/ipa/STU1/), [International Patient Summary](https://hl7.org/fhir/uv/ips/STU1.1/), or [US Core](https://hl7.org/fhir/us/core/STU6.1/) **MAY NOT** conform to AU Core.